hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

     - Exercises: 1 and 2

-* Build a decision tree model to predict survival on the Taitanic [dataset](https://github.com/codebasics/py/blob/master/ML/14_naive_bayes/titanic.csv), based on the certain parameters (i.e., P-class, Sex, Age, and Fare), then calculate the score of model.
+* Build a decision tree model to predict survival on the Titanic [dataset](https://github.com/codebasics/py/blob/master/ML/14_naive_bayes/titanic.csv), based on certain parameters (i.e., p-class, sex, age, and fare), then calculate the score of the model.

 -> Deadline: Saturday, Khordad 3, 23:59 (Announced at Ordibehesht 20)